 Melanoma Serious Cancer Symptoms and Signs who is Affected?

-Melanoma is a life threating malignant tumor.
+It develops as a life threating malignant tumor.
 Most importantly, it is known to spread.
 After that, treatment can be difficult with a possible poor outlook.
-Melanoma serious cancer.
+Melanoma serious cancer, what to know.

 This skin cancer can develop anywhere on the body.
 However, in men the most common area is the back.
 And the case with women is their legs.
 Melanomas are uncommon on the buttocks and the scalp which are usually protected from sun exposure.